foxwhite25/wakatime-fetcher/README.md

 When you got the key, create a new secret in your private repo called `WAKATIME_API_KEY` and set the value to your api key.

-Now you can go to the actions tab of your private repo and enable the workflow.
+Now you can go to the actions tab of your private repo and enable the workflow, and go to setting and enable workflow write access to the repo.

 #### Pull Changes From This Repo
 To pull new hotness from the public repo: